5 Best Ways to Collect Trustworthy Customer Feedback

 3. In-product behavioral data

-You can send a multitude of surveys, but the most honest measure of your customer’s experience is their user behavior in your digital product.
+You can send a multitude of surveys, but the most honest measure of your customer’s experience is their in your digital product.
 And if you’re like most companies, you have a wealth of customer feedback within your product in the form of behavioral data.

 Analyzing this data can help you identify the user actions that bring about friction or delight.
 You can then turn these insights into data-driven actions to improve the customer experience, like making it easier to sign up for an app or faster to complete an ecommerce transaction.
 Using behavioral data is particularly valuable as your customer base grows and the number of items you need to get feedback on increases.